 “During the course of this case Salah has been inconsistent in his explanation of the evidence.
 He tried to defend his possession of extremist material and the content of his online communications, claiming his account was hacked and he was merely curious about the ideology of Daesh.

-“Today the jury saw through these justifications and agreed that these Salah was in fact a dangerous individual, who was preparing for acts that may have resulted in loss of life.
+“The jury saw through these justifications and agreed that these Salah was in fact a dangerous individual, who was preparing for acts that may have resulted in loss of life.

 “Salah clearly had an extremist mind set and communication from him indicates that he saw his situation as critical.
 He claimed he was a terrorist, who would be judged by God.